 Ryan and Johnny are big fans of Cowboy Bebop, and have stated that they have persuaded Ted to start chewing through it.
 Lewis is a fan of Naruto.
 Ted seems to have a soft spot for the Pokemon anime because it introduced him to gaming in general.

 They all enjoyed "Attack on Titan," though only the anime.
 None of them have stated that they read the manga, though considering Ryan's track record as the "anime guy" of the group, it is entirely possible that he has.
+It should be noted that Johnny's enjoyment of it was somewhat hindered because he didn't know that it was an incomplete adaptation until someone told him.

 Lewis loves the Persona series, which he frequently references during commentaries, much to Johnny and Ryan's confusion.
 Ted has also stated his enjoyment of the "Shin Megami Tensei" series.